-You may be able to appeal directly to the Office of personnel Management (OPM) if we do not follow required claims processes.
-For more information about situations in which you are entitled to immediately appeal to OPM, including additional requirements not listed in Section 3, 7 and 8 of this brochure, please visit www.mvphealthcare.com.
+You may appeal directly to the Office of personnel Management (OPM) if we do not follow required claims processes.
+For more information about situations in which you are entitled to immediately appeal to OPM, including additional requirements not listed in Section 3, 7 and 8 of this brochure, please visit www.mvyphealthcare.com.